vtex/shoreline/packages/admin-ui-docs/docs/components/tooltip.md

 # Tooltip

-Tooltips are a small informative popups that appear when an item is being hovered, focused or touched.
+Tooltips are a small informative pop-ups that appear when an item is being hovered, focused or touched.
 It implements [WAI-ARIA Tooltip Pattern](https://www.w3.org/TR/wai-aria-practices/#tooltip).

 ## Usage